autorope/donkeycar/docs/guide/build_hardware.md

 ## Overview

-These are updated instructions from the 2017 [Make Magazine article](https://makezine.com/projects/build-autonomous-rc-car-raspberry-pi/).
 The latest version of the software installation instructions are maintained in the [software instructions](install_software.md) section.
 Be sure to follow those instructions after you've built your car.
+For historical purposes, these are the outdated instructions from the 2017 [Make Magazine article](https://makezine.com/projects/build-autonomous-rc-car-raspberry-pi/).

 ## Choosing a Car